 - 1. Publishability: Would the event eligible, as determined by the function should\publish(), for sending an automated public alert? - 2.
 Search group: Is it a CBC event or a burst event?
-CBC events takes precendence. - 3.
+CBC events takes precedence.

+- 3. Number of detectors: How many detectors contributed data to the event?
+For CBC events, events with triggers from more detectors take precedence. - 4.
 Significance: For CBC events, which has the highest SNR?
 For burst events, which has the lowest FAR?